Subagent Configuration Deep Dive

 Use worktree isolation for agents doing broad refactors, experimental changes, or any task where you want a review gate before the changes land in your working tree.

-background — Non-Blocking Execution
+run_in_background: true — Non-Blocking Execution (Spawn-Time)

 Use this for: